Get

 On the other hand, the Shih Tzus were dynasty dogs.
 They were revered in the Chinese Imperial courts and were an exclusive property of the royals.
 These dogs were mainly bred for companionship.

-2. Weshis History is Unknown
+2. The Weshis Beginnings are Unknown

 This designer breed came to be sometime twenty years ago.
 However, there has been no breeder who has claimed the responsibility of creating the charming Weshi.